Adaptive procedures for directional false discovery rate control: Additional content for zdirect

 which is also strictly increasing in $\theta$.
 Hence, by also letting $\widecheck{\xi_i} \equiv \alpha \sinh^{-1} (\beta \widecheck{z}_i)$, one can alternatively implement ZDIRECT by replacing the component likelihoods in \eqref{component_log_lik} with

 In doing so, we have essentially imposed the prior $g(\cdot, {\bf w})$ in \eqref{halfuniform} on $\gamma$ instead of $\theta$, but it doesn't change things in the grand scheme as it still approximates a unimodal density about zero on $\theta$; note that $\sinh^{-1}(0) = 0$.
 Importantly, we are still working with the partial data $\{\tilde{z}_{i, t}\}_{i \in [m]}$ so strong $\FDRdir$ control is guaranteed by virtue of \thmref{zdirectcontrol}.
 Other such strategies may also be explored, possibly based on ideas from \citet{kraemer1979central} and other references therein.
-We will defer these embellishments to an R package we plan to release.

 \end{enumerate}